OpenShaiya/www/docs/packets/outgoing/item_acquired.md

 title: ItemAcquired
 parent: Outgoing Packets
 grand_parent: Packets
-nav_order: 12
+nav_order: 14
 ---

 # ItemAcquired (0x0205)

 This packet is used to inform a player that an item has been added to their inventory.
+This also logs the "acquired {name}" text to the chat box, and plays a sound effect.

 ## Payload